What This Means for Employers

 Secure Choice applies to employers, with five or more employees, who do not offer an employer-sponsored retirement plan.
 Employers who fit this definition will be required to either offer an employer-sponsored retirement plan, or enable their employees to make a direct payroll contribution to the employee’s personal Secure Choice Retirement account.
 This requirement will not go into effect until the Secure Choice program is fully operational, which is anticipated to be sometime late 2018.

-Employers who elect to enroll their employees in Secure Choice would have limited administrative responsibilities.
+Employers who elect to enroll their employees in Secure Choice will have limited administrative responsibilities.
 They would be required to:

 - Enable employees to make an automatic contribution from their paycheck into their Secure Choice Account.